 We develop products and technologies that enrich people’s lives.
 To this end, we are constantly on the lookout for groundbreaking developments and trends.
-Research and development (R&D) and innovation are the cornerstones of our success.
-In 2019, we spent € 2.3 billion on R&D, corresponding to 14% of our net sales.
-New technologies, and the advance of digitalization in particular, enable us to create innovative technologies, products, services and pioneering business models.
-Digitalization also decreases the time-to-market for new ideas, which creates opportunities we intend to leverage.
+Research and development (R&D) and innovation are the cornerstones of our success, enabling us to make many sustainable contributions.
+In 2020, we spent € 2.3 billion on R&D, corresponding to 13% of our net sales.
+Advances in digitalization are helping us to identify pioneering business models.

-Our Healthcare, Life Science and Performance Materials business sectors use established strategies to drive new product developments for the benefit of patients and our customers.
-The diversity of these business sectors provides us with a breadth of technologies and depth of market knowledge, giving us a competitive advantage in developing new products.
+Our business sectors use established strategies to drive new product developments for the benefit of patients and our customers.
+The diversity of the business sectors provides us with a breadth of technologies and depth of market knowledge, giving us a competitive advantage in developing new products.

-At the same time we aim to create new businesses between and beyond our business sectors and the current scope of our activities.
-When deciding where to focus our activities, we analyze current megatrends to determine the innovation fields in which we see potential for new business.
-We endeavor to identify innovation projects that transcend our current portfolio and develop them from the initial idea all the way to market launch.
-This can only succeed if our business sectors work closely together and if we are open to external momentum.
-Our end-to-end innovation process seeks to achieve exactly that.
-In the process of integrating Versum Materials and Intermolecular, which we acquired in 2019, we are reviewing the existing innovation process, making adjustments as necessary.
+At the same time, we aim to create new businesses between our business sectors and beyond the current scope of our activities.
+Innovation fields in which we see potential for new business provide strategic direction.
+In our end-to-end innovation process, we endeavor to identify innovation projects that transcend our current portfolio and to develop them from the initial idea to market launch.
+This can succeed only if our business sectors work closely together and if we are open to external momentum.

 This field concentrates on the biotechnology required to produce real meat grown in vitro.
-This is expected to enable the production of animal protein that is healthier, more ethical and environmentally sustainable.
+It is expected to enable the production of animal protein that is healthier, more ethical and environmentally sustainable.